 Where to Stay along Points East Coastal Drive

 You can complete the drive in one long day as a day trip from Charlottetown, or stay the night or two in a small town along the drive.
+In the town of Murray River, there’s The Olde Anchor Bed & Breakfast, which offers lovely wharfside accommodations right off of the Points East Coastal Drive.
 We spent 2 nights at the floating wine barrel, The Cabernet, in Murray Harbour, a brand new unique accommodation option right on the harbour.
 Expect shared toilets/shower facilities, but a cozy bed and a very cool bucket list experience.
 Wine not included.

 North Cape Coastal Drive

 The North Cape Coastal Drive covers the whole western part of the Island and is home to PEI’s second largest city, Summerside.
 The region known as The Canadian Oyster Coast, boasts world-renowned Malpeque oysters and other culinary specialties like potato fudge, Acadian tourtieres, and more.
 But in our opinion, the highlight of the region is the beautiful North Point Lighthouse and trail, offering stunning views of the red sand beach and coastline that don the covers of PEI’s travel literature.
 Be sure to give yourself a few hours to enjoy this easy trail- photo ops are plentiful!